BlakeSharp/OpenCollectiveDataVisualization/README.md

   - `pip install plotly`
 - Download CSV 'V1' file from your desired community's Open collective transactions page
 - Rename the file Data.csv and move it into the Community folder of the app
+- Run OpenCollectiveVisualization.py from terminal while in the files directory
+  - `python CommunitySelection.py`
-- Run OpenCollectiveVisualization.py and click on `Check File`
+- click on `Check File`
+- open desired graphs